fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 |  XIV  | Mangar's 4–5                                                |

-Items and monsters in groups XV and XVI are never generated randomly; they exist only by being summoned, or by being part of a special event.
-As an example, Tarjan's Eye appears only as a special item after defeating Aildreck on Catacombs 3.
+Items and monsters in groups XV and XVI are never generated randomly; they exist only by being summoned or by being part of a special event.
+As an example, Tarjan's Eye appears only as a special item after defeating Aildreck on Level Three of the Catacombs.

 Traps on chests in dungeons are determined randomly by rolling a number from 1–4 and then looking at the Traps entry on the difficulty table.
 If a letter